-- site establishment and perimeter security measures; - establishment of environmental and safety controls and traffic control measures; - preparatory works, including small building demolition, trees/ shrub removal, topsoil stripping and stockpiling for later reuse and the disposal of unsuitable topsoil material, and taking up and stockpiling existing concrete and asphalt hardstands and roads for later reuse in other stages of the construction works; - bulk earthworks cut and fill, including the importation of material to raise levels; - sections of retaining wall next PTD; - roads and road intersections; - drainage and stormwater management infrastructure; - utilities servicing infrastructure, viz, electrical, sewerage (including a sewage pumping station), telecommunications, potable water and gas; - lots formation; - minor works external to the Site, such as footpaths; - the Community Building; - landscaping; - · erecting informative signage at different road entries to the wider site; and - site de-establishment and handover.
+- site establishment and perimeter security measures; - establishment of environmental and safety controls and traffic control measures - preparatory works, including small building demolition, trees/shrub removal, topsoil stripping and stockpiling for later reuse in other stages of the construction works; - bulk earthworks cut and fill, including the importation of material to raise levels; - sections of retaining wall next PTD; - roads and road intersections; - drainage and storm water management infrastructure; - utilities servicing infrastructure, viz, electrical, sewerage (including a sewage pumping station), telecommunications, potable water and gas; - lots formation; - minor works external to the Site, such as footpaths; - the Community Building; - landscaping; - erecting informative signage at different road entries to the wider site; and - site de-establishment and handover.

 Subject to receipt of timely approvals, the Project is set to commence on-site in the third quarter of 2011.
-The projected timeframe is 8 - 12 months.
+The projected timeframe is 8-12 months.